Mordal: Automated Pretrained Model Selection for Vision Language Models: Mordal Design

 where Tr$()$ is the trace of a matrix and H is the centering matrix $H = I - \frac{1}{n} \mathbf{1}\mathbf{1}^\top$.
 CKA is particularly useful in this context for two reasons.
 First, CKA can compare representations with differing shapes generated by different pretrained models, a task where traditional metrics such as cosine similarity fail.
 Second, as vision representations are commonly projected through MLP layers, this transformation does not compromise CKA's properties, making it robust and well-suited for such evaluations.

+To validate the effectiveness of CKA, we train multiple VLM combinations with four vision encoders (CLIP [43], SigLIP [58], DFN-CLIP [12], InternViT [7]) and the same LLM backend Vicuna-1.5-7B.
+The trained VLMs are evaluated on two different datasets: ScienceQA and VizWiz.
+As shown in \Cref{fig:model_similarity}, the image representation (i.e., outputs of projection heads) generated by different vision encoders show different levels of similarity to each other.
+For example, with input images from ScienceQA, CLIP, SigLIP, and DFN-CLIP generate similar representations.
+Meanwhile, DFN, CLIP and InternViT generate similar representations in VizWiz.
+From the results in \Cref{table:vlm_evaluation}, the vision encoders with similar representations will have similar performance with the same language model.
+Although this observation does not allow us to directly predict the target task’s performance, it helps reduce the number of VLM candidates by eliminating similar pretrained models.

 \textbf{Two-step clustering.} Computing the CKA score between each pair of candidates can be expensive, since $K$ and $L$ are activations from batched data input.
 To reduce the amount of pair-wise CKA computation, Mordal introduces a two-step VLM clustering strategy: (1) clustering vision encoders, (2) clustering language models based on a fixed vision representation.
-We detail the clustering process as follows: \begin{itemize} \item \textit{Vision encoder clustering.} Mordal computes the representation similarity between vision encoders using CKA.
+We detail the clustering process as follows (see full pseudocode in Appendix~\ref{app:algorithm}): \begin{itemize} \item \textit{Vision encoder clustering.} Mordal computes the representation similarity between vision encoders using CKA.
 A distance matrix $Dist_{ve}$ is then constructed based on the dissimilarity values.
-The clustering function will take an input threshold $t_{ve}$ and output the vision encoder clusters $\mathcal{C}_{ve}$. \item \textit{Language model clustering.} As shown in \Cref{fig:cluster}, Mordal constructs different language model clusters based on each vision encoder cluster.
+The clustering function will take an input threshold $t_{ve}$ and output the vision encoder clusters $\mathcal{C}_{ve}$. \item \textit{Language model clustering.} Language model clusters are constructed based on vision representations of each vision encoder cluster.
 Using the medoid vision encoder from each cluster, Mordal generates a fixed image embedding for the dataset and a warmed-up feature projector transforms the shape of image embeddings to match the LLM input shape.
 A distance matrix $Dist_{llm}$ will record the dissimilarity and language models are then clustered based on an input threshold $t_{llm}$. \end{itemize} For each vision encoder cluster and the corresponding language model clusters, Mordal generates the candidate clusters by conducting the Cartesian product of the two clusters.
 The two-step clustering process reduces the computation costs by avoiding computing the similarity between candidates that have dissimilar vision encoders, which we show in~\Cref{sec:eval_ablation} that usually yield distinct performance.